Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/342-OPNsense-support.md

 1. Proceed with the
    [Generic test setup: firmware](../../generic-test-setup/#firmware).

-## OPN001.001 OPNsense serial installation
+## OPN001.001 OPNsense stable (serial output) installation on Hard Disk

 **Test description**

-This test aims to verify that OPNsense serial could be installed on the DUT.
+This test aims to verify that OPNsense stable (serial output) could be installed on the hard disk on the DUT.

 **Test configuration data**

 1. `FIRMWARE` = Dasharo
-1. `OPERATING_SYSTEM` = OPNsense 23.1
+1. `OPERATING_SYSTEM` = OPNsense stable

 **Test setup**